There is no better way to improve yourself than braving the storm.

-If you love someone, don't forget to tell them.
+If you love someone, they deserve to know.

 June 4, 2015